monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

 tags:
 ---

-Together with [Kadena](http://kadena.io/), Monic just released a static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language.
+Together with [Kadena](http://kadena.io/), [Monic](https://www.monic.co/) has developed a static analysis tool for the [Pact](https://github.com/kadena-io/pact) smart contract language.
 In this post we'll talk about the purpose of our tool, what it can do today, and what we have planned for the future.

 ## Example: balance transfer

 We begin with an example to help motivate building this tool.
+This is a simple contract tracking only user balances (you can think of this as an [ERC20](https://en.wikipedia.org/wiki/ERC20) contract but without all of ERC20's functionality.
+For this example we're only going to demonstrate a `transfer` function.

 <annotated-code></annotated-code>